tc39/proposal-temporal/docs/timezone.md

 This method is one way to convert a `Temporal.Instant` to a `Temporal.ZonedDateTime`.

 If `instant` is not a `Temporal.Instant` object, then it will be converted to one as if it were passed to `Temporal.Instant.from()`.

+When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden because the default implementation gives a result equivalent to calling `new Temporal.ZonedDateTime(instant.epochNanoseconds, timeZone, calendar)`.

 Example usage: